Application savings are locked behind infrastructure credibility

 Meanwhile, infrastructure savings that require less cross-team coordination sit untouched.
 The initiative spent its early credibility budget on a cold proposal.
 Pressure for visible progress goes unanswered.

-Infrastructure work requires less coordination and produces both behavioral knowledge and visible results.
-Application-level work depends on both.
+Infrastructure work requires less coordination, and it's usually the most practical way to produce both behavioral knowledge and visible results.
+Application-level work depends on having both.

 Infrastructure changes land within a billing cycle.
 That matters when leadership wants progress on the cost line this quarter.
-The biggest savings take longer because they depend on knowledge and credibility that only accumulate through the smaller ones.
+The biggest savings take longer because they depend on knowledge and credibility that most reliably accumulate through the smaller ones.

-The ceiling is visible when each change yields marginal improvements and the top cost drivers are all application-owned.
-Application-level work is ready when the platform team describes a service's cost behavior and the owning team recognizes it as accurate, and starts asking what to change.
+The ceiling is visible when each change yields marginal improvements, and the top cost drivers are all application-owned.
+Application-level work is ready when the platform team describes a service's cost behavior, the owning team recognizes it as accurate, and starts asking what to change.
 Architectural work starts when teams bring cost questions unprompted.

-Early infrastructure wins are the access mechanism for everything above the ceiling.
+Early infrastructure wins are how you earn your way above the ceiling.